owencz1998/Deezsounds/README.md

 ---

 >[!CAUTION]
-> The Deezer name, brand and affiliated designs are the registered trademark of **Deezer SA**
+> The "Deezer" name, brand, and associated designs are registered trademarks of **Deezer SA**.
-> Providing an app using the Deezer branding theme and bypassing Deezer restrictions is illegal.
+> Using the Deezer branding theme or bypassing its restrictions is illegal.
-> Therefore, there will be no apk releases or steps to compile published in this repository.
+> Therefore, no APK releases or compilation steps will be published in this repository.
-> If you are a developper interested in taking on the project and providing the app, feel free to fork.
+> Developers interested in continuing the project are welcome to fork it.

-This is definitely not Deezer.
+#### :rocket: Definitely Not Deezer Features :
+- Log in with an official Deezer account ;
+- Explore the official Deezer catalog ;
+- Play any track and skip freely ;
+- Like, save and add your favorite tracks to your own playlists ;
+- Sing along to the songs you love with synchronized lyrics ;
+- Download tracks, playlists and albums for offline listening ;
+- Export downloaded tracks to local storage ;
+- Import your playlists from Spotify ;
+- Customize themes, accent colors and more.

-This is an app that uses both public and internal Deezer APIs to provide similar features.
+This app builds upon ReFreezer by leveraging Deezer's public and internal APIs.
+For more details, see the [Legal](#balance_scale-disclaimer--legal) section.

-This repository originates from [ReFreezer](https://github.com/DJDoubleD/ReFreezer) by @DJDoubleD.
+This project originates from [ReFreezer](https://github.com/DJDoubleD/ReFreezer) by @DJDoubleD.

 ## :camera_flash: Screenshots